Belchuke/RaspberryBinaryClock/README.md

 A Binary clock project for sensehat for raspberry pie made in python.

+You can use the joysticks for various actions descripted in the joystick Actions descriptions

 # Joystick actions
 Pressing the joystick on the sence hat brings two options